Team-Bath-Hydrobotics/team-bath-rov-software/docs-site/site/docs/general/pr.md

 - Verify that the code works as intended.

-- Check for potential issues
+- Check for potential issues with the code or potential points of conflict

-- Look for merge conflicts, duplicate code, or broken functionality.

 - Ensure that changes are modular and don’t introduce unnecessary dependencies.

-- Comment constructively

-- Ask clarifying questions rather than making assumptions.
+- Comment constructively, and ask clarifying questions rather than making assumptions.

-- Suggest improvements politely.